micahyoung/minio-buildpack/README.md

 #### Limitations
 * Use only for emphemeral data - a more robust solution with a persistent storage and backups should be used otherwise.
 * Gateway needs app-0/instance-0 to be up at all times.
-* Example below is the minimum minio cluster size.
+* Example below is the minimum minio cluster size and therefore mininimally robust to failures.
 * Minio requires N/2 instances up to maintain read-only access and prevent data loss.
 * Minio requires N/2+1 instances up to maintain write access which will *not* be true if one app is down.
 Increase apps to prevent this.
 * See minio docs for additional options and limitations [minio distributed quick-start guide](https://docs.minio.io/docs/distributed-minio-quickstart-guide.html)